Introduction

 • You are on the latest version of the main branch

-• Your config.ini file in the root directory is up to date
+• Your config.ini file in the root directory is up-to-date

 • You have the latest raw data in the ecosystem-test-scripts root directory.